anna099/hegel/self-consciousness/2-mastery-and-servitude.md

 ### Mastery and Servitude {#master}
 #### Self-Sufficiency and Non-Self-Sufficiency of Self-Consciousness {.subtitle}

+<blockquote class="epigraph">Before Darwin, Hegel had provided the definitive theory of the specific function of aggressiveness in human ontology, seeming to prophesy the iron law of our own time. <footer>Jacques Lacan, *Écrits*</footer></blockquote>

 The present section is possibly the most-read passage in all of Hegel's work, though it lasts less than ten pages.
 At the opening, Hegel explains that self-consciousness is only '*in* and *for itself*' -- that is, it is only fully